skeletonlabs/skeleton/.changeset/cuddly-adults-hide.md

 "@skeletonlabs/skeleton": patch
 ---

-bugfix: fixed drawer backdrop blur typo.
+bugfix: Fixed a typo for the Drawer component's backdrop `blur` property